 Rhinehart began documenting May as he set out to lose weight.
 He asked his lovely wife, Lahna, to help him.
 Turner could see a bright future with a successful documentary and possibly a book deal for Ralphie.
 After losing 300 pounds from a starting point of 800 pounds, Ralphie plateaued.
 Unable to get through, he turned to pain medicine to alleviate his suffering.
 He decided not to have weight loss surgery.

-After Ralphie lands a year-long contract to perform in Las Vegas, tensions become unbearable.
-Lahna decides to focus on herself.
-One night after a show Ralphie comes back to his room and falls smashing his skull on a table on the way down.
-Shocked and bewildered, Turner and Rhinehart dedicate the footage they had and decided to honor Ralphie with What’s Eating Ralphie May?
+After Ralphie landed a year-long contract to perform in Las Vegas, tensions became unbearable.
+Lahna decided to focus on herself.
+One night after a show Ralphie came back to his room and fell smashing his skull on a table on the way down.
+Shocked and bewildered, Turner and Rhinehart dedicated the footage they had and decided to honor Ralphie with What’s Eating Ralphie May?

 Utilizing traditional documentary filmmaking techniques, including archival footage, direct interviews and still photographs, Rhinehart traces Ralphie’s early life including his difficult childhood in Arkansas, his fascination with comedian Sam Kinison, his runner-up finish debacle in Jay Mohr’s Last Comic Standing in 2003 and documents his marital strife.

 Following Ralphie’s untimely death, Rhinehart decided to interview Ralphie and Lahna’s daughter for the film.
 When asked if she wanted to say anything about her dad, she replied, “I love my dad and hope he feels better now that he’s out of that body.”
 Lahna continues to perform her stand-up comedy.